premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

  ---

- 7.How does a servlet get access and examine all its init parameters?
+ 7.How does a servlet get access and examine all its init parameters?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)